Au pair cost breakdown: new families

 $625

-Monthly installment paid starting on au pair arrival date
+Monthly installment paid for 12 months starting on au pair arrival date

 Set up convenient automatic monthly payments through our mobile app using direct debit (ACH)